Henrik-3/unofficial-valorant-api/README.md

 - Available endpoints are:
   - /valorant/v1/profile/{name}/{tag}
   - /valorant/v1/matches/{name}/{tag}
+  - /valorant/v1/match/{match-id}

-Also would be happy if you give the project a star and give credit when you use it If you have any questions write on Discord: Henrik3#1451
+Also would be happy if you give the project a star and give credit when you use it.
+If you have any questions write on Discord: Henrik3#1451